discourse/message_bus/README.md

 ## Running tests

 To run tests you need both Postgres and Redis installed.
-By default we will connect to the database `message_bus_test` with the current username.
-If you wish to override this:
+By default on Redis the tests connect to localhost:6379 and on Postgres connect the database `localhost:5432/message_bus_test` with the system username; if you wish to override this, you can set alternative values:

 ```
 PGUSER=some_user PGDATABASE=some_db bundle exec rake
 ```

+We include a Docker Compose configuration to run test suite in isolation, or if you do not have Redis or Postgres installed natively.
+To execute it, do `docker-compose run tests`.

 ## Configuration